 - Read much more about how this works, and guidelines on adding your own package repo to the list on the Umbraco Packages Hacktoberfest homepage.

-Please note: Package contributions eligibility for swag differs slightly from those used for all contributions.
+Please note: Package contributions eligibility for swag differ slightly from those used for all contributions.
 Read more on the Packages Hacktoberfest guidelines to learn more about how a contribution is marked as “swag-eligible”.

-For the first time ever, publishing a brand new package to Our Umbraco will also count towards both DigitalOcean’s and Umbraco’s Hacktoberfest contributions ⭐🤩
+Publishing a brand new package to the Umbraco Marketplace will also count towards both DigitalOcean’s and Umbraco’s Hacktoberfest contributions ⭐🤩

-For the first time this year, by popular request, we will also be rewarding contributions that are either low-code and more importantly: no-code!
+Back, by popular demand, we will also be rewarding contributions that are either low-code and more importantly: no-code!

 Eligible contributions according to the Hacktoberfest guidelines include: